 Today, all modern industries and companies are embracing the power of digital technologies.
 The healthcare industry is also following the trend by using patient data management systems, which keeps track of patient information and medical history thereby replacing handwritten medical files.
 Since patient data is sensitive, medical companies and professionals should adopt new strategies to manage such healthcare data securely.
 Clinical data management simplifies a lot of operational tasks thereby increases the efficiency of healthcare providers.
 However, it can be challenging to manage such large and complex sets of healthcare data.
 Clinical data management is further complicated by various government regulations and compliance issues.

 The Health Insurance Portability and Accountability Act (HIPAA) requires security measures for EHRs to be shared among medical practitioners and be made accessible to patients.
-Majority of the healthcare providers have to balance between operating a closed-network system and implementing shared data access and security protocols.
+The majority of healthcare providers have to balance between operating a closed-network system and implementing shared data access and security protocols.
 Also, after providing a platform to share data between practitioners, a data breach could cost healthcare companies significantly higher than in other industries.

 Sharing Patient Data